How to Become a Vampire in ESO - Complete Guide

 Cure NPCs Added to more Mages Guilds

-New Vampire Shrine Locations
+New ESO Vampire Shrine Locations

 Alliance Zone Vampire Shrine